PatrykZ/simpler-board/README.md

 3. Visit http://localhost:8080/ in your web browser to view the app.

 ## Udacity Reviewer
-1. Use files inside dist folder for review
+1. Use files inside dist and app folder for review